> [!title|noicon] **Jeremiah 29 Notes**

 >

 > In [verse 4](Jeremiah%2029.md#^4), God makes it clear that *He* has caused those who were carried away to be taken captive into Babylon.
-And this represents those who have come out of the churches before they have been completely destroyed by Satan, the king of the spiritual Babylon. ^jer29-intro
+And this represents those who have come out of the churches and congregations (the visible Jerusalem in our day) before they have been completely destroyed by Satan, the king of spiritual Babylon. ^jer29-intro

 <br>